YashasreeTummala/YashasreeTummala/README.md

 💻 Having good working knowledge on Angular Framework concepts like Dependency Injection, Routing, Directives, Component Interaction, Reactive-forms, Services, Authguard and Two-Way Data binding.

-🎤 Inspiring & helping young minds to learn the technology.
+🎤 Inspiring and helping young minds to explore their passion for the art of programming & technology.

+🎯 Focusing to become a Microservice Developer.

 ⚡ Fun fact: I love music, travelling & cooking.
 Huge fan of Dark, GOT, Originals, JustAddMagic (Netflix series).